Length 1,894.04 miles (111.57 miles in Connecticut)

 How about using breakdown lanes?
 (Please don't break down)

-Gov. Jodi Rell, who assumed office in July 2004 when Rowland resigned, opposes using breakdown lanes.
+Gov. Jodi Rell, who assumed office in July 2004 when Rowland resigned, opposed using breakdown lanes, and the plan progressed no further.

 Further work in Fairfield County